 Most detainees were captured in Afghanistan or along the border with Pakistan in the early days of the U.S. invasion.
 Many were reportedly caught by U.S. allies and handed over in exchange for bounties that ran into the thousands of dollars.
 Some were held and interrogated by the CIA for months or years at undisclosed locations, commonly referred to as “black sites,” before their transfers to Guantanamo.

 In total, the United States has imprisoned 780 men—all Muslim—at Guantanamo since the 9/11 attacks.
 At its peak in 2003, the prison held around 660 men.
 The last detainee arrived in 2008.
 Nine died at the facility.
-The Bush administration released more than five hundred; President Barack Obama transferred out about two hundred; President Donald Trump just one; and President Joe Biden also one.
-As of September 2021, thirty-nine remained.
+The Bush administration released more than five hundred; President Barack Obama transferred out about two hundred; President Donald Trump just one; and President Joe Biden three.
+As of September 2022, thirty-six remained.